 Christiansen: A huge role.
 St. John Henry Newman famously said, “To be deep in history is to cease to be Protestant.”

-Well, multiple that by a factor of 100 for Mormonism.
+Well, multiply that by a factor of 100 for Mormonism.
 As soon as I had internally just opened up to even the possibility that my spiritual experiences in Mormonism may have been just my own emotions, it did not take long for historical reading about Mormonism to really convince me that Mormonism is not what it claimed to be.

 CWR: Mormons consider themselves Christians, although their beliefs are anything but orthodox, Trinitarian Christianity.
 Did you consider yourself a Christian in your days as a Mormon?
 Do you think most Mormons consider themselves to be orthodox Christians?